dotnet/csharpstandard/standard/types.md

 - A non-nullable value type `S` is always non-nullable
 - A nullable value type `S?` is always nullable
-- A reference type `C` in a disabled nullable annotation context is oblivious
+- A reference type `C` in a disabled nullable annotation context is nullable, however its default null state is *not-null*.
 - A reference type `C` in an enabled nullable annotation context is non-nullable
 - A nullable reference type `C?` is nullable; however, a warning shall be generated in a disabled nullable annotation context

 With a type parameter, any constraints are taken into account:

 - A type parameter `T` where all constraints (if any) are either nullable types or the `class?` constraint, is `nullable`
-- A type parameter `T` where at least one constraint is either oblivious or non-nullable, or one of the constraints `struct`,  `class`, or `notnull`, is
+- A type parameter `T` where at least one constraint is non-nullable, or one of the constraints `struct`,  `class`, or `notnull`, is
   - oblivious in a disabled nullable annotation context
   - non-nullable in an enabled nullable annotation context
-- A nullable type parameter `T?` is nullable, but a warning shall be generated in a disabled nullable annotation context if `T` isn't a value type
+- A nullable type parameter `T?` is nullable, but a warning shall be generated if nullable annotations are disabled and `T` isn't a value type

 A type is deemed to occur in a given annotation context when the final token of that type is within that context.

-Whether a given reference type `C` is interpreted as oblivious or non-nullable depends on the nullable annotation context.
+Whether a given reference type `C` is interpreted as oblivious or non-nullable depends on the nullable annotation setting.
 However, once the oblivious or non-nullable nature has been established, it is considered part of that type, and “travels with it” (during substitution of generic type arguments, for example).
 It is as if there is an (invisible) annotation like `?` on the type.